MartinWeindel/etcd-peer-skip-client-verify/README.md

 On initialising the peer-to-peer communication, ETCD checks the CN/SAN for the client side.
 This is not feasible, if the client IP address (of the HTTPS connection) is not stable or unknown at the time of creation of the certificate.

 This project provides a test environment to demonstrate the problem.
-For this purpose, three ETCD servers are installed in Kubernetes and made available as K8s services.
+For this purpose, a cluster of three ETCD servers is installed in Kubernetes.
+The servers are made available as K8s services, i.e. the ClusterIP address of their services.
+This is a simulation of a realistic setup, e.g. the ETCD are running in different Kubernetes clusters and see each other only through the load balanced service.
-Each ETCD server is running in a K8s pod and is made visible to the other ETCD servers via their service IP address.
-Althought this setup is not our production setup, it shows the same characteristics: The ETCD servers are running in different networks with NAT translation.
+In this test setup, it shows the same characteristics: the IP address of the ETCD server (pod IP) is different from the IP address seen by the peer members.

 ## Prerequistes